marlonbarrios/horizontal-slitscan/README.md

 ![horizontal-slitscan)](https://user-images.githubusercontent.com/90220317/173256332-7b92618e-16b5-4b36-878f-5573044bc852.png)

-SlitScan are imaging techniques are used to create static images of time-based phenomena.
+SlitScan are imaging techniques  used to create static images of time-based phenomena.
 In traditional film photography, slit scan images are created by exposing film as it slides past a slit-shaped aperture.
-In the digital realm, thin slices are extracted from a sequence of video frames, and concatenated into the creation of a new image.
+In the digital realm, a thin slice of pixels is  extracted from a sequence of video frames, and concatenated into the creation of a new image; moving th line from leaft to right and not re-drwing the background.
+So, the line of pixeles leaces a trace of the time in the soace of the frame.
-Granulation of a 3D printer's operating sound is influenced by the pixel colours at the current scan point.
+The sound processing is a granulation of a 3D printer's operating sound that is influenced by the pixel colours at the current scan point from the video input.

 *Concept and programming: Marlon Barrios Solano*